A meniscus injury develops when there is damage to the special cartilage that lines the knee joint.

-A meniscus tear causes pain, swelling, stiffness, instability and sometimes locking (where the knee gets stuck in one position).
+The most common meniscus tear symptoms are knee pain, swelling, stiffness, instability and sometimes locking - where the knee gets stuck in one position.

 It can take a long time to recover from a torn meniscus as the blood supply to the region is generally poor, resulting in slow healing.